Population (2017): 31,624,260

 In 2017, Malaysia was Singapore’s second largest trading partner and vice versa.
 Singapore’s total trade with Malaysia was S$108.2 billion in 2017, which accounted for 11% of Singapore’s total trade and 13% of Malaysia’s total trade.

 In addition, Malaysia’s diversified economy presents business opportunities in many industries.
 Capitalise on Malaysia’s focus on high-value foreign investments to find opportunities for your business in healthcare, manufacturing, services, tourism, or transport.

-Malaysia is Singapore’s closest neighbour and a natural first point of investment and expansion for many Singapore companies.
+Malaysia is very closely located to Singapore.
 You can easily travel to Malaysia through a variety of transport options – air, rail, road, and sea.

 A misconception is that business opportunities are only present in the regions of Johor Bahru, Kuala Lumpur, Penang and Selangor.
 In fact, the other states and federal territories, including East Malaysia, also have significant potential for investment.
 This relative absence of competition could mean opportunities for your business to capture consumer demand or other benefits, such as state manufacturing incentives.

 However, be prepared to adapt your business strategies to cater to the characteristics of the different states.
 Consider population size and mix, consumer affluence and preferences, as well as preferred industries and activities.
 Take note of regulatory requirements at both federal and state governments too.